Release date: 4 Jan 1973 (UK)

 Canadian full release

 Canada also put "Tomorrow" on the B-side.
-Note that the single wasn't released until later in the year in order to coincide with Strawbs 1973 tour in North America.
+Note: it was thought that the single wasn't released until later in the year in order to coincide with Strawbs 1973 tour in North America, but given its brown label, this may have been pressed earlier in the year.

 European and Scandinavian releases